Primary health organisations are groups of doctors, nurses and other health professionals who provide your family with health care.

 It’s easy to enrol and costs nothing.
 Once your child is enrolled, visits to general practice and after-hours services are usually free until your child is 14 years old.

 Most general practices are part of a Primary Health Organisation (PHO).

 How do I find a general practice for my child?

 It's important that you enrol your child with a general practice at birth or as soon as possible after that.
 Enrolling your child early means they can get their first immunisations on time and can get health services if they are needed.
 Your midwife, the hospital or your Well Child Tamariki Ora nurse will be able to help you to enrol your child with a general practice.
-See Health Pages for a list of doctors and general practices in your area.
+See Health Point for a list of doctors and general practices in your area.

 Remember, once you enroll your child with with a general practice, visits to the doctor or practice nurse and the after-hours doctor are usually free until they turn 14 – and so are prescriptions for medicines.

 Can my baby have their first immunisations at the general practice?